Storage Solutions That Transformed Our Garage Makeover

 - Outdoor toys

-So we figured out some garage storage solutions to contain the rest of the sporting equipment.
+So we figured out some garage storage solutions to contain the rest of the sporting equipment on one side of the garage.

 Heavy Duty Storage Bench